 top of page

 [P]Art Collective’s short animation, LA DOLCE VITA, has been screened as an official selection at international film festivals such as the Buffalo International Film Festival and the Burbank International Film Festival in 2020.
-LOUDER THAN WORDS received the 2014 Women’s Caucus for Art International Honor Roll award.
-Her work has been exhibited in the U.S., Iran, and China and is in the collection of the L.A.
-County Museum of Art, Denver Art Museum, Detroit Institute of Arts, and The Center for the Study of Political Graphics.
+LOUDER THAN WORDS received the 2014 Women’s Caucus for Art International Honor Roll award and a certificate of recognition from the Mayor of Los Angeles, Eric Garcetti.
+Their work has been exhibited in the U.S., Iran, and China and is in the collection of the L.A.
+County Museum of Art, Denver Art Museum, Detroit Institute of Arts, JUSTSEEDS, Printed Matter, the Palestine Poster Project, Art Against Apartheid, and The Center for the Study of Political Graphics.

-Moridpour is a Professor of the Practice at School of the Museum of Fine Arts Boston at Tufts University and is currently a SELECT (Social Emotional Learning for Equity and Civic Teaching) Faculty Fellow at Jonathan M. Tisch College of Civic Life at Tufts University (2022-2023) as well as a Faculty Fellow at the Equity and Inclusion Fellows Program at the Center for the Enhancement of Learning and Teaching (CELT) at Tufts University.
-She was awarded the MacJannet Residency Program by the Office of the Provost at Tufts University in 2023.
+Moridpour is a Professor of the Practice at the School of the Museum of Fine Arts (SMFA) at Tufts University and has been awarded multiple academic fellowships and awards such as the Social Emotional Learning for Equity and Civic Teaching (SELECT) and the Tisch Faculty Fellowship at Jonathan M. Tisch College of Civic Life at Tufts University as well as the Equity and Inclusion Fellowship and participation in the Academic Leadership Development Program (ALP) at the Center for the Enhancement of Learning and Teaching (CELT) at Tufts University.
+Additionally They were awarded the MacJannet Residency Program by the Office of the Provost at Tufts University in 2023 in support of their current research.

 EDUCATION